Equity-Research-Association/jekyll-era/about.md

 title: About
 date: 2017-11-01 03:00:00 +0000
 banner_image: "/uploads/2018/02/17/college-building.jpg"
-heading: About Belkirk
+heading: About Equity Research Association
-sub_heading: Ora et Labora
+sub_heading: Learn about what the organization does
 layout: landing-page
 textline: A multidisciplinary centre of experts who are essential to patient-oriented research.